 Occasional driver insurance is for a vehicle that is not driven very often or for policies where there is another person who drives the vehicle regularly.
 Occasional driver insurance is designed to provide coverage during times when the vehicle is used by that particular driver.

-Occasional driver insurance costs less that primary driver insurance.
-However, this form of insurance is only available in certain circumstances such as collectible cars or a shared vehicle.
+Occasional driver insurance costs less than primary driver insurance.
+However, this form of insurance is only available in certain circumstances such as collectable cars or shared vehicles.

 Are Primary Driver And Occasional Driver Different Policies?